 The Game Changer has no wind savers flapping in the wind, it’s the most efficient, easy-responding, easy-bending harmonica I’ve ever played.
 It’s a diatonic with a button that can get the sharps and flats!
 It’s a little bigger than a 10 hole diatonic, but it’s much smaller than a chromatic…and it’s easier to play.
 The Richter Game Changer has a light blue comb.

 The Solo Tuned (aka Chromatic) Game Changer – Solo tuning, sometimes called Chromatic tuning, features a note layout that is exactly like any standard chromatic harmonica.
-The advantages that the Solo Game Changer brings to the market are: Compact, 10 hole size – does any other company even make a 10 hole chromatic anymore?
+The advantages that the Solo Game Changer brings to the market are: 1.)
+The Game Changer also bends easier than any other chromatic in the world.
+In addition to being able to get all the sharps and flats with a button like you can on any chromatic, you can also get those notes by bending just like you can on any 10 hole diatonic!
+In fact, the Game Changer bends even easier than most diatonics.
+Being able to bend allows chromatic players to add a bluesy, less rigid feeling to their music!
+2.)
+Its compact size!
+Does any other company even make a 10 hole pocket chromatic anymore?
 If they do, I bet it’s still not as small as a Game Changer.
-The small size makes the instrument extra easy to play since it has small, super responsive reeds that don’t require plastic wind savers.
-It can play as fast as you can!
-The little Game Changer still has a range of 2-1/2 octaves!
-Lots of chromatics are only available in C or C, A, and maybe G. The Solo Game Changer comes in 6 keys!
-Chromatics are usually expensive, with the most popular models being over $200; the Solo Game Changer is only $87.50 which is less than the cost of many 10 hole diatonics.
-If you’re a diatonic player looking to try your hand at a chromatic, I recommend getting the Richter tuning, but if you’re a chromatic player who wants an excellent, fast responding, very affordable, 10 hole “pocket” chromatic that is available 6 keys including the rich sounding Low F, I recommend the Solo Game Changer.
+3.)
+It’s more responsive than other chromatics even though it’s got no wind savers, it can play as fast as you can!
+4.)
+It comes in 6 keys!
+Lots of chromatics are only available in C, but the Solo Game Changer comes in 6 keys!
+5.)
+It’s only $83.99!
+Chromatics are usually expensive, with the most popular models being over $200; the Solo Game Changer is only $83.99 which is less than the cost of many 10 hole diatonics.
+If you’re a diatonic player looking to try your hand at a chromatic, I recommend getting the Richter tuning, but if you’re a chromatic player who wants an excellent, fast responding, very affordable, bluesy sounding, 10 hole “pocket” chromatic that is available 6 keys including the rich sounding Low F, I recommend the Solo Game Changer.
 It has a yellow comb.

 Lewis Barnard (verified owner) –